Novartis/YADA/src/site/markdown/deployment.md

 If the `local` properties file is left unchanged, the default `local` build will create a warfile identical to the downloadable version referenced in the previous section.
 It is preferable to modify `build.properties` before building, rather than to modify `context.xml` afterward.
 This is because in the future, you can automate deployment of the warfile using a variety of methods, including maven-cargo-plugin, custom scripts, or continuous integration (CI) services, and you won't want to, or won't be enabled to modify the     `context.xml` between build and deployment.
 Information about the settings in `build.properties` can be found inline, in the file.

 After making your desired changes, simply run `mvn package` in the `YADA-Quickstart` directory.
-This will result in a `YADA-Quickstart-${project.version}.war` file in the `target` subdirectory.
+This will result in a `YADA-Quickstart-6.0.0.war` file in the `target` subdirectory.
 This warfile can now be copied to your tomcat container.

 <a name="tocSanity"></a>
-$h3 Sanity check
+###  Sanity check

 To confirm YADA is running, access the following url:
 `http://host.domain:port/yada.jsp?q=YADA+default&py=true`